emmajanedrews/base-template/_posts/2017-11-30-keep-your-home-safe-this-winter-with-these-4-tips.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: C5e4TvW7EGk
+youtube_code: hWjf3xoePQ4
 ---

 {% include youtube.html %}

-Now that we’ve seen the temperatures dip closer to zero degrees and we’ve seen our first snowfall, here are a few items to take into consideration to protect your home from the effects of winter weather if you haven’t already.&nbsp;
+Now that we’ve seen the temperatures dip closer to zero degrees and we’ve seen our first snowfall, here are a few items to take into consideration to protect your home from the effects of winter weather if you haven’t already.

 First, **call your local HVAC company to inspect and service your furnace** to make sure it’s running at optimal efficiency.
 If you have electric baseboards, you can also turn them on and make sure all registers are producing heat.
-If they aren’t, call a local electrician to visit your home and make sure all wires are connected properly.&nbsp;
+If they aren’t, call a local electrician to visit your home and make sure all wires are connected properly.

 Second, examine all your gutters and make sure they’re clear of all debris or leaves.
 This will prevent any water blockage once spring arrives.